testingisdocumenting/blog/blog-content/articles/testing-makes-you-faster-day-one.md

 }
 ```

-This is the untapped power of tests I was talking about at the begging.
+This is the untapped power of the tests I was talking about at the begging.
 The power of exercising any piece of your software in `O(1)` keystrokes.
-Regardless of how large or small you software is.
-You are going to be consistently productive day one, day two, day hundred and day thousand.
+Regardless of how large or small you software is, you are going to be consistently productive day one, day two, day hundred and day thousand.

-Tweaking your castle and validating it in the matters of seconds, using the ever growing system of teleports.
+You will be tweaking your castle and validating it in the matters of seconds, using the ever growing system of teleports.